At a glance

 To address these struggles, it’s important to teach kids about the rules of conversation.
 Help kids sort out when teasing is OK and when it becomes hurtful or borders on bullying.
 One way to do this is by role-playing with them.
 This lets kids practice a situation where they get teased, don’t like it, and need to respond.

 Questions to ask kids about teasing

 Maybe you’ve heard that kids are teasing your child or your student at school.
 You can ask a few questions to see whether it’s good-natured or harmful:

-If you told them that they hurt your feelings, what would they say sorry?
+- If you told them that they hurt your feelings, would they say they were sorry?

-If the answer to any of these question is “no” or “I don’t know,” then it may be a case of negative teasing or even bullying.
+If the answer to any of these questions is “no” or “I don’t know,” then it may be a case of negative teasing or even bullying.
 It’s important to find out more.